top of page

 With residents and partners, they're exploring local resilience strategies to cope with coastal and sunny day flooding, and sea level rise.
 Read more here.

 From 2016-2019, RiSC was a partnership between Brooklyn College, the National Wildlife Federation, the Science and Resilience Institute at Jamaica Bay, New York Sea Grant, and six NYC Department of Education public schools.
-The Read more here.
+Read more here.

 We look forward to partnerships across the country using the RiSC Replication Toolkit to adapt the program in communities facing myriad climate impacts.